You can be sitting in a room full of people and still feel completely alone.

 And that untouched part becomes lonely.

-We don’t just want to be heard.
+We do not just want to be heard.

 We want to be understood.